CachingCache Invalidation StrategiesMedium⏱️ ~3 min

 💡 Key Takeaways

-Event driven invalidation tightens staleness windows to milliseconds or low seconds (Pinterest sub second for privacy changes, Meta under 2 seconds cross region p99) versus minutes or hours with TTL only, critical for correctness sensitive data
+Event driven tightens staleness to milliseconds or low seconds (sub second for privacy, under 2s cross region p99) vs minutes or hours with TTL only.

 ← Back to Cache Invalidation Strategies Overview